vmurigneu/MET/README.md

 ### 3. Adaptive sampling metrics

 [Nanocomp](https://github.com/wdecoster/nanocomp) is used to compute metrics (Median Read Length, Read N50, Median Read Quality) for the different categories of adaptive sampling reads: stop_receiving, unblock and no_decision.
+Those metrics are computed on the raw reads included in the fastq files.

 ### 4. Minimap2 mapping